neondatabase/website/content/docs/introduction/autoscaling.md

 ### NeonVM

-Kubernetes does not support the creation or management of VMs.
-To address this limitation, Neon uses a tool called [NeonVM](/docs/reference/glossary#neonvm).
+Kubernetes does not natively support the creation or management of VMs.
+To address this, Neon uses a tool called [NeonVM](/docs/reference/glossary#neonvm).
 This tool is a custom resource definition and controller for VMs, handling tasks such as adding or removing CPUs and memory.
 Internally, NeonVM utilizes [QEMU](/docs/reference/glossary#qemu) and [KVM](/docs/reference/glossary#kvm) (where available) to achieve near-native performance.

 When an autoscaler-agent needs to modify a VM's resource allocation, it simply updates the corresponding NeonVM object in Kubernetes, and the VM controller then manages the rest of the process.